SOULS-TAMU/kkt-hardnet/README.md

 # 5. Add 'problem.json' and 'model_config.json' into the new directory
 # 6. Add your dataset file (CSV) and reference it in 'problem.json'
-# 7. Update 'runner.sh' to include your problem directory
+# 7. Update 'runner.bat' to include your problem directory

-# 8. Run the model (requires Git Bash or WSL)
+# 8. Run the model
-bash runner.sh
+runner.bat
 ```

 ⚠️ Please cite our work if you use this code in your research.